For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-The Politics & Communication Specialisation at the Graduate School of Communication focuses on the relationship between political actors, media and citizens in a changing media environment.
-In this research-oriented programme, students learn to reflect on their own role as journalists in society, the conditions of journalistic production and the impact of media on audiences and political decision-making.
+If you choose the Politics & Communication specialisation, your second year will be at the University of Amsterdam.
+This specialisation focuses on the relationship between political actors, media and citizens in a changing media environment.
+In this research-oriented programme, you learn to reflect on your own role as a journalist in society, the conditions of journalistic production and the impact of media on audiences and political decision-making.
+The specialisation in Politics & Communication consists of 3 substantial courses, an elective and a thesis module.

 The programme is primarily concerned with journalism.
 However, the emphasis is not on practical journalism training, but rather on the critical understanding of the journalism profession, based on scientific research.
-Ultimately, such training is meant to contribute to maintaining high journalistic standards and will be of use for those who intend to work as professional journalists in the future as well as for those who choose to work in other professions which are related to journalism, media, and communication more broadly.
+Ultimately, this contributes to maintaining high journalistic standards and will be of use if you intend to work as a professional journalist in the future, but also if you choose to work in other professions which are related to journalism, media, and communication more broadly.

 COURSES SEM 1 SEM 2 SEMESTER 1 SEMESTER 2 EC